OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 - Write an informative title
 - Write a detailed explanation of your issue
 - Indicate whether the issue is a task, enhancemnet, or bug
+- If you know the tasks that are needed to accomplish it, detail these with the use of `- [ ] ` markdown syntax before each bullet.
+The status of the tasks in an issue (eg. https://github.com/OHSU-Library/github-tutorial/issues/12) will then be reflected in any summary view.
+Eg. https://github.com/OHSU-Library/github-tutorial/issues
 - Click Submit new issue
 - Edit the issue (if needed) (Note that post-hoc edits will not propagate to email notifications).